 var btnModal = document.getElementById('openModalViaJS');

-// this button IS NOT a triggering element, as it has no reference to the above modal
+// this button IS NOT a triggering element, it has no reference to the above modal

 // initialize Modal for this triggering element